A class of nonlinear optimisation and applications: Introduction

-It is well known that many constrained nonlinear optimization problems can be solved by Lagrangian dual methods (see, for example, \cite{GY}), where the convexity plays a crucial role.
-For the nonlinear optimization \eqref{0001}--\eqref{0003} under conditions \eqref{2030}--\eqref{2031}, which is weaker than the hypothesis (Hc), we can show that there is no duality gap and there exists at least one Lagrange multiplier.
-This enables us to use the Lagrangian duality theory to study the maximization of the functional $I$, see Section \ref{s4}.
+It is well known that many constrained nonlinear optimisation problems can be solved by Lagrangian dual methods (see, for example, \cite{GY}), where the convexity plays a crucial role.
+For the nonlinear optimisation \eqref{prob} under conditions \eqref{2030}--\eqref{2031}, we can show that there is no duality gap and there exists at least one Lagrange multiplier.
+This enables us to use the Lagrangian duality theory to study the maximisation of the functional $I$, in \S\ref{s4}.